blold/help-center/docs/Introduction/README.md

 ### PUSH
 ![PUSH](/images/PUSH.jpg)

-When you make a change to a file(s), upon saving, your changes will appear in the `Github Desktop` windows.
-In order to send your changes to your co-workers, you have to commit it to the online git repository.
+In order to send your changes to remote repository, you need to do one last step and that is to `push` your changes.
-To do that, you have to write a `commit` message, in the highlighted space, outlining the reason for your changes and once you've done that, you can go ahead and click the `commit` button.
+You can do that by clicking the highlighted `Push origin` button.
+Once successfully pushed, your changes will appear in a minute or two.